pravega/pravega/documentation/src/docs/segment-store-service.md

 The Pravega Segment Store Service is a subsystem that lies at the heart of the entire Pravega deployment.
 It is the main access point for managing Stream Segments, providing the ability to create, delete and modify/access their contents.
 The Pravega Client communicates with the Pravega Stream Controller to figure out which Segments need to be used (for a Stream), and both the Stream Controller and the Client deal with the Segment Store Service to actually operate on them.

-The basic idea behind the Segment Store Service is that it buffers incoming data in a very fast and durable append-only medium (Tier 1), and syncs it to a high-throughput (but not necessarily low latency) system (Tier 2) in the background, while aggregating multiple (smaller) operations to a Segment into a fewer (but larger) ones.
+The basic idea behind the Segment Store Service is that, it buffers the incoming data in a very fast and durable append-only medium (Tier 1), and syncs it to a high-throughput (but not necessarily low latency) system (Tier 2) in the background, while aggregating multiple (smaller) operations to a Segment into a fewer (but larger) ones.

 The Pravega Segment Store Service can provide the following guarantees:

 - Stream Segments that are unlimited in length, with append-only semantics, yet supporting arbitrary-offset reads.
-- No throughput degradation when performing small appends, regardless of the performance of the underlying Tier-2 storage system.
+- No throughput degradation when performing small appends, regardless of the performance of the underlying Tier 2 storage system.
 - Multiple concurrent writers to the same Segment.
  - Order is guaranteed within the context of a single writer, but appends from multiple concurrent writers will be added in the order in which they were received (appends are atomic without interleaving their contents).
 - Writing to and reading from a Segment concurrently with relatively low latency between writing and reading.

 # Terminology
-Throughout the rest of this document, we will use the following terminology:
+The follwoing terminologies are used throughout the document:

-- _Stream Segment_ or _Segment_: A contiguous sequence of bytes.
-Similar to a file with no size limit.
+- _Stream Segment_ or _Segment_: A contiguous sequence of bytes, similar to a file of unbounded size.
 This is a part of a Stream, limited both temporally and laterally (by key).
 The scope of Streams and mapping Stream Segments to such Streams is beyond the purpose of this document.
-- _Tier-2 storage_ or _Permanent Storage_: The final resting place of the data.
+- _Tier 2 Storage_ or _Permanent Storage_: The final resting place of the data.
-- _Tier-1 storage_: Fast append storage, used for durably buffering incoming appends before distribution to Tier-2 Storage.
+- _Tier 1 Storage_: Fast append storage, used for durably buffering incoming appends before distributing to Tier 2 Storage.
 - _Cache_: A key-value local cache with no expectation of durability.
 - _Pravega Segment Store Service_ or _Segment Store_: The Service that this document describes.
 - _Transaction_: A sequence of appends that are related to a Segment, which, if persisted, would make up a contiguous range of bytes within it.
 This is used for ingesting very large records or for accumulating data that may or may not be persisted into the Segment (but its fate cannot be determined until later in the future).
-    - Note that at the Pravega level, a Transaction applies to an entire Stream.
+    - **Note:** At the Pravega level, a Transaction applies to an entire Stream.
 In this document, a Transaction applies to a single Segment.

 # Architecture
 The _Segment Store_ is made up of the following components:

-- _Pravega Node_: a host running a Pravega Process.
+- _Pravega Node_: A host running a Pravega Process.
 - _Stream Segment Container_ (or _Segment Container_): A logical grouping of Stream Segments.
 The mapping of Segments to Containers is deterministic and does not require any persistent store; Segments are mapped to Containers via a hash function (based on the Segment's name).
-- _Durable Data Log Adapter_ (or _DurableDataLog_): an abstraction layer for Tier-1 Storage.
+- _Durable Data Log Adapter_ (or _Durable Data Log_): An abstraction layer for Tier 1 Storage.
-- _Storage Adapter_: an abstraction layer for Tier-2 Storage.
+- _Storage Adapter_: An abstraction layer for Tier 2 Storage.
 - _Cache_: an abstraction layer for append data caching.
-- _Streaming Client_: an API that can be used to communicate with the Pravega Segment Store.
+- _Streaming Client_: An API that can be used to communicate with the Pravega Segment Store.
-- _Segment Container Manager_: a component that can be used to determine the lifecycle of Segment Containers on a Pravega Node.
+- _Segment Container Manager_: A component that can be used to determine the lifecycle of Segment Containers on a Pravega Node.
 This is used to start or stop Segment Containers based on an external coordination service (such as the Pravega Controller).

-The Segment Store handles writes by first writing them to a log (Durable Data Log) on a fast storage (SSDs preferably) and immediately acking back to the client after they have been persisted there.
-Subsequently, those writes are then aggregated into larger chunks and written in the background to Tier-2 storage.
-Data for appends that have been acknowledged (and are in Tier-1) but not yet in Tier-2 is stored in the Cache (in addition to Tier-1).
-Once such data has been written to Tier-2 Storage, it may or may not be kept in the Cache, depending on a number of factors, such as Cache utilization/pressure and access patterns.
+The Segment Store handles writes by first writing them to a log (_Durable Data Log_) on a fast storage (SSDs preferably) and immediately acking back to the client after they have been persisted there.
+Subsequently, those writes are then aggregated into larger chunks and written in the background to Tier 2 storage.
+Data for appends that have been acknowledged (and are in Tier 1) but not yet in Tier 2 is stored in the Cache (in addition to Tier 1).
+Once such data has been written to Tier 2 Storage, it may or may not be kept in the Cache, depending on a number of factors, such as Cache utilization/pressure and access patterns.

-More details about each component described above can be found in the **Components** section (below).
+More details about each component described above can be found in the [Components](#Components) section.

 ## System Diagram

 ![System Diagram](img/Segment.Store.Components.png)

-In this image, we show the major components of the Segment Store (for simplicity, only one Segment Container is depicted).
+In the above diagram, the major components of the Segment Store is shown and for simplicity, only one Segment Container is depicted.
 All Container components and major links between them (how they interact with each other) are shown.
 The _Container Metadata_ component is not shown, because every other component communicates with it in one form or another, and adding it would only clutter the diagram.

-More detailed diagrams can be found under the **Data Flow** section (below).
+More detailed diagrams can be found under the [Data Flow](#Data Flow) section.

 # Components

 ## Segment Containers
 Segment Containers are a logical grouping of Segments, and are responsible for all operations on those Segments within their span.
 A Segment Container is made of multiple sub-components:

-- _Segment Container Metadata_: A collection of Segment-specific metadata that describe the current state of each Segment (how much data in Tier-2, how much in Tier-1, whether it is sealed, etc.), as well as other misc info about each Container.
+- _Segment Container Metadata_: A collection of Segment-specific metadata that describe the current state of each Segment (how much data in Tier 2, how much in Tier 1, whether it is sealed, etc.), as well as other miscellaneous info about each Container.
-- _Durable Log_: The Container writes every operation it receives to this log and acks back only when the log says it has been accepted and durably persisted..
+- _Durable Log_: The Container writes every operation it receives to this log and acks back only when the log says it has been accepted and durably persisted.
 - _Read Index_: An in-memory index of where data can be read from.
-The Container delegates all read requests to it, and it is responsible for fetching the data from wherever it is currently located (Cache, Tier-1 Storage or Tier-2 Storage).
+The Container delegates all read requests to it, and it is responsible for fetching the data from wherever it is currently located (Cache, Tier 1 Storage or Tier2 Storage).
-- _Cache_: Used to store data for appends that exist in Tier-1 only (not yet in Tier-2), as well as blocks of data that support reads.
+- _Cache_: Used to store data for appends that exist in Tier 1 only (not yet in Tier 2), as well as blocks of data that support reads.
-- _Storage Writer_: Processes the durable log operations and applies them to Tier-2 storage (in the order in which they were received).
+- _Storage Writer_: Processes the durable log operations and applies them to Tier 2 storage (in the order in which they were received).
 This component is also the one that coalesces multiple operations together, for better back-end throughput.

 ### Segment Container Metadata
 The Segment Container Metadata is critical to the good functioning and synchronization of its components.
 This metadata is shared across all components and it comes at two levels: Container-wide Metadata and per-Segment Metadata.
 Each serves a different purpose and is described below.